Content table

 While this may work for some, even with the most sensitive pregnancy tests, there’s still a chance of getting a false-negative result.

-Let’s say your implantation day happened late (like around 12 DPO).
+Let’s say your implantation day happened late (around 12 DPO).
 You would still get a negative result no matter how sensitive the test is!

 So while it’s tempting to take a pregnancy test early, testing on the first day of your missed period is the safest bet.